Sighillrob/CloudEngine/README.md

 Add the following settings to `settings.py` make sure your SECRET_KEY is a random secret string

+	MONGO_HOST = 'localhost'   # assuming your mongodb server is running locally

 	REST_FRAMEWORK = {
 	    # Use hyperlinked styles by default.